-Since December 2019, an outbreak of SARS-CoV-2, a novel strain of coronavirus that causes a disease commonly known as COVID-19, has since spread globally throughout all the countries in which we and our customers, suppliers, and other business partners operate.
-The World Health Organization has declared COVID-19 to be a pandemic and a public health emergency of international concern.
-The COVID-19 pandemic has caused significant volatility in financial markets and has raised the prospect of an extended global recession.
+The pandemic and international public health emergency caused by SARS-CoV-2, the novel strain of coronavirus that causes the disease commonly known as COVID-19, has spread throughout all the countries in which we and our customers, suppliers, and other business partners operate, causing significant disruption and volatility in global financial markets and raising the prospect of an extended global recession.
 Public health problems resulting from COVID-19 and precautionary measures instituted by governments and businesses to mitigate its spread, including travel restrictions and quarantines, could continue to contribute to a general slowdown in the global economy, cause increasingly adverse impacts on our customers, suppliers, and other business partners, and further disrupt our operations.
-Changes in our operations as a result of the COVID-19 pandemic may result in inefficiencies or delays, including in sales and product development efforts and additional costs related to business continuity initiatives that cannot be fully mitigated through succession planning, employees working remotely, or teleconferencing technologies.
+Changes in our operations as a result of the COVID-19 pandemic have resulted in inefficiencies and delays, including in sales and product development efforts, and additional costs related to business continuity initiatives that cannot be fully mitigated through succession planning, employees working remotely, or teleconferencing technologies.

-The COVID-19 pandemic and related governmental reactions have had, and may continue to have a negative impact on our business, liquidity, results of operations, and stock price due to the occurrence of some or all of the following events or circumstances among others:
+The COVID-19 pandemic and related governmental reactions have had, and may continue to have, a negative impact on our business, liquidity, results of operations, and stock price due to the occurrence of some or all of the following events or circumstances among others:

-- reduced demand for our products and services due to the impact of COVID-19 on our customers, particularly in the global academic research community; - diminished business productivity due to inefficiencies in employees working from home or increasing physical distancing and other pandemic response protocols in our production facilities; - increased susceptibility to the risk of information technology security breaches and other disruptions due to increased volumes of remote access to our information systems from our employees working at home; - the negative impact of travel restrictions and social distancing policies on our sales operations, marketing efforts, and customer field support; - impaired ability to retain personnel over concerns about workplace exposure to COVID-19, or to hire and effectively train new personnel, due to physical distancing protocols;
+- reduced demand for our products and services due to the impact of COVID-19 on our customers, particularly in the global academic research community; - diminished business productivity due to inefficiencies in employees working from home or increasing physical distancing and other pandemic response protocols in our production facilities; - increased susceptibility to the risk of information technology security breaches and other disruptions due to increased volumes of remote access to our information systems from our employees working at home; - the negative impact of travel restrictions and social distancing policies on our sales operations, marketing efforts, and customer field support; - impaired ability to hire and effectively train new personnel due to travel restrictions and physical distancing protocols; - increased operating costs if one of our facilities were to experience a COVID-19 outbreak; - · disruption of the operations of our contract manufacturers, suppliers, and other business partners; and

-- increased operating costs if one of our facilities were to experience a COVID-19 outbreak; - · disruption of the operations of our contract manufacturers, suppliers, and other business partners; and - increased volatility in our stock price due to financial market instability.
+• increased volatility in our stock price due to financial market instability.

-The extent to which the COVID-19 outbreak impacts our business, including our financial results, will depend on future developments, which are highly uncertain and cannot be predicted at this time with confidence, such as the continued geographic spread of the disease, the duration of the outbreak, and actions taken in the United States and elsewhere to contain the outbreak and treat the disease, such as social distancing and quarantines, business closures or business disruptions.
+The extent to which the COVID-19 pandemic will continue to adversely impact our business and financial results will depend on future developments, which are highly uncertain and cannot be predicted with confidence, such as the continued spread of the disease, the duration of the public health emergency, and actions taken in the United States and elsewhere to contain the virus and prevent new outbreaks, such as social distancing and quarantines, business closures or business disruptions.